Ophiocordyceps sinensis: Mycelia

 Cultivated O. sinensis mycelium is an alternative to wild-harvested O. sinensis, and producers claim it may offer improved consistency.
 Artificial culture of O. sinensis is typically by growth of pure mycelia in liquid culture (in China) or on grains (in the West).

 Ophiocordyceps sinensis is now cultivated on an industrial scale for their use in traditional Chinese medicine.
 However, no one has succeeded so far in rearing the fungus by infecting cultivated caterpillars; all products derived from cultured Ophiocordyceps are derived from mycelia grown on grains or in liquids.

 In Chinese, the mycelia is used as a powder called 发酵冬虫夏草菌粉 (fermented winter-worm-summer-grass powder).
-However, the same term is also informally used for the powdered mycelia of the related Samsoniella hepiali, also a pathogen of ghost-moths.
+However, the same term is also informally used for the powdered mycelia of the related Samsoniella hepiali, also a pathogen of ghost moths.

 In Vietnam, according to the statistics of the Ministry of Agriculture and Rural Development, the production of cultivated "cordyceps" (đông trùng hạ thảo) (Note: The cited Vietnamese-language sources do not make it particularly clear whether the mentioned đông trùng hạ thảo is true O. sinensis.
-Vietnam is also known to cultivate C. militaris.) in Vietnam in 2022 reached about 1,000 tons, an increase of five times compared to 2017.
-The selling price of fresh O. sinensis ranges from 10-20 million VND/kg, while dried O. sinensis ranges from 100-200 million VND/kg.
-Therefore, the economic value of cultivated "cordyceps" in Vietnam is estimated to be around 10,000 billion VND/year.
-In the period 2017-2022, the production of cultivated "cordyceps" has grown at an average rate of 40%/year.
+Vietnam is also known to cultivate C. militaris.) in 2022 reached about 1,000 tons, an increase of five times compared to 2017.
+The selling price of fresh O. sinensis ranges from ₫10–20 million VND per kilogram, while dried O. sinensis ranges from ₫100-200 million per kilogram.
+Therefore, the economic value of cultivated "cordyceps" in Vietnam is estimated to be around ₫10,000 billion VND per year.
+In the period 2017-2022, the production of cultivated "cordyceps" has grown at an average rate of 40% per year.